soarsmu/IncBL/README.md

         - RQ1_results ------------------- Running time of IncBL and BugLocator on RQ1_dataset
         - RQ2_results ------------------- Average Precision of IncBL on Bugzbook
 ```
+Note that the downloaded files may only contain bug reports but no code files.
+You can run `clone.sh` to download the corresponding repositories to get code files and run IncBL on them.

 ## Who develops IncBL?